Charity Shield blinding show–Trip down memory lane when Sate bestrode headlines

 But, just how much African football has evolved under your reins, in the past one-year?

 So far so good.
-But can you please honor your words regarding the probe of the CAF, Largadere deal, which amongst your campaign manifestos.
+But can you please honour your words regarding the probe of the CAF, Largadere deal which was amongst your campaign manifesto.

-Also Mr president, some dust being raised that your are the puppet to the FIFA president Gianni Infantino, who apparently his body language seems to be backing the USA bid, in the race to host the 2026 FIFA World Cup – against our African brothers, Morocco.
+Also Mr president, some dust being raised that about your obsequiousness to the FIFA president Gianni Infantino, who apparently his body language seems to be backing the USA bid, in the race to host the 2026 FIFA World Cup – against our African brothers, Morocco.

 I just want to remind you that, by seing to it that the mondial returns to Africa, for the second time, in 2026; and if you can survive as CAF president by then – you would have archived in a decade, a feat that your predecessor, Hayatou archived in 32-years, when he brought the flagship football tournament on this planet Earth, for the first time to Africa and South Africa.
 When popular musician Shakira and wife to Barcelona central defender Gerald Pique sang the song “Amina mima ehe! ehe!
 Waka Waka Eh!
 Eh!
 Amina mina Zakalewa it’s time for Africa”.
 What the days to reminisce!All the best president Ahmad and keep up with the good work.